Facing in? Facing out? A Science-Based View on Baby Carrying Positions

 Three Stages of Baby's Development

-In the first few months after birth, the baby’s main developmental task is adaption to life outside the womb.
-A variety of basic functions have to be mastered: suckling, digesting, breathing, vocalizing, defecating, and seeing.
-These are initially demanding tasks and the baby therefore spends much of her time in what is called “adjustment states”: sleeping, drowsing, fussing, and crying.
 Occasionally, it is as if the baby surfaces and moves into the quiet alert phase, which is just that.
 The baby is quiet and looks around attentively and takes in the world.
-Or rather, the very immediate world, as the baby’s zone of vision is limited in the first few months to 8 to 10 inches.
-Incidentally this is also the approximate distance between your face and your baby’s face when holding your baby in your arms or breastfeeding.
+Or rather, the very immediate world, as the baby's zone of vision is limited in the first few months to 8 to 10 inches.
+Incidentally this is also the approximate distance between your face and your baby's face when holding your baby in your arms or breastfeeding.

-At around 2-3 months of age, the baby begins to actively seek out social exchanges with adults, using their glance and smile to attract attention and initiate conversations or playful episodes.
+1.)
+Age 2-3 Months At around 2-3 months of age, the baby begins to actively seek out social exchanges with adults, using their glance and smile to attract attention and initiate conversations or playful episodes.
 Mothers and fathers naturally respond to these cues with exaggerated facial expressions and higher-pitched voices, looking to attract attention and engage their child.

-This marks the beginning of a phase, lasting about three or four months (age 2-6 months) where the baby is intensely interested in the human face.
-The baby’s game is all about learning the rules of human social interaction, reading and interpreting the great multitude of facial expressions that the mother, father and other caregivers will exhibit.
+2.)
+Age 2-6 Months This marks the beginning of a phase, lasting about three or four months (age 2-6 months) where the baby is intensely interested in the human face.
+The baby's game is all about learning the rules of human social interaction, reading and interpreting the great multitude of facial expressions that the mother, father and other caregivers will exhibit.
 In their quest to engage and bring joy to their baby, taking turns in communicating, the baby will also learn how to tolerate and regulate the excitement and sometimes frustration that builds up in each playful episode.
 These innocent-looking play episodes are neurologically vital in creating empathy, social and communication skills, a capacity for joy and the ability to tolerate stress.

-From around 6 months of age, with the emergence of eye-hand coordination, the baby’s attention gradually switches towards the world of objects.
+3.)
+Age 6 Months+ From around 6 months of age, with the emergence of eye-hand coordination, the baby's attention gradually switches towards the world of objects.
 The baby also becomes able to move about by initially crawling and sets out to explore the surroundings with its newly won capacity for movement.
-The primary caregivers are no longer the baby’s center of attention as was the case in the preceding months.
+The primary caregivers are no longer the baby's center of attention as was the case in the preceding months.
 Their primary role becomes to help the baby decipher and interpret ambiguous situations where the baby feels insecure.
+An illustrative laboratory test of this is when a baby has to cross a glass (transparent) covered hollow to reach a desirable object.

-This is the phase where the baby learns to share attention with another person, following the direction of the caregiver’s glance and also enlisting the help of the caregiver to obtain objects outside of its reach, by pointing and checking if the caregiver is putting the attention on the desired object.
-The baby will also become emotionally attached to the primary caregivers and begin to show signs of distress at separation and towards friendly advances from strangers, using the caregivers as “a safe base.”
+The baby will check the mother's facial expression; if her face expresses horror or uncertainty, the baby will not cross the hollow.
+If, on the other hand, the mother via her facial expressions encourages the baby to continue, she will do just so.
+The baby uses the caregiver to regulate her own emotions and behavior.
+This is the phase where the baby learns to share attention with another person, following the direction of the caregiver's glance and also enlisting the help of the caregiver to obtain objects outside of its reach, by pointing and checking if the caregiver is putting the attention on the desired object.
+The baby will also become emotionally attached to the primary caregivers and begin to show signs of distress at separation and towards friendly advances from strangers, using the caregivers as "a safe base."

 How These Developmental Phases Relate to the Ideal Carrying Positions When Using a Baby Carrier